samiam120/LetsShop/README.md

   Features

-	•	Home Page
-	Contains static content and a responsive layout showcasing app branding.
+	•	Home Page -Contains static content and a responsive layout showcasing app branding.
-	•	Shop Page
-	Fetches product data from FakeStore API and displays them in a grid of ItemCards.
+	•	Shop Page - Fetches product data from FakeStore API and displays them in a grid of ItemCards.
 Each card allows:
 	•	Title and price display
 	•	Add to Cart functionality with spinner feedback
 	•	Cart Page